 The New Mexico State University Food Safety Laboratory (NMSU FSL) is a Biosafety Level 2 food microbiology laboratory that employs five analysts and two students.
 Our primary work involves the development and evaluation of rapid methods for the detection of pathogenic microorganisms in foods.

-Dr Willis Fedio is the Director of the FSL and has over 25 years of food pathogen detection experience using a wide range of techniques including cultural procedures, PCR, real time PCR, and a variety of immunoassays.
-For the last twelve years, we have had an Interagency Agreement with the U.S. Food and Drug Administration (FDA) to provide method assessment, development and validation data for commodities identified in national food safety and food defense programs.
+Dr Willis Fedio is the Director of the FSL and has over 30 years of food pathogen detection experience using a wide range of techniques including cultural procedures, PCR, real time PCR, and a variety of immunoassays.
+Since 2001, we have had an Interagency Agreement with the U.S. Food and Drug Administration (FDA) to provide method assessment, development and validation data for commodities identified in national food safety and food defense programs.
 NMSU FSL staff are required to undergo rigorous training on FDA methods and demonstrate proficiency in the procedures both by practical and written evaluations.
 The scope of the experimental work in the FSL ranges from validation of commercially available test kits, to the development and fine tuning of procedures for specific foods.
-The NMSU FSL’s evaluation includes the assessment of rapid test methods for a particular analyte(s) or food commodity to be measured against the FDA Bacteriological Analytical Manual (BAM).
+The NMSU FSL's evaluation includes the assessment of rapid test methods for a particular analyte(s) or food commodity to be measured against the FDA Bacteriological Analytical Manual (BAM).
 This comparison is necessary prior to the FDA adopting a rapid test method for field use.

 The work of the Food Safety Laboratory helps the FDA perform its mission by enhancing the Agency's ability to be responsive in the food safety and food defense arenas by providing rapid method assessment, development and validation data.
 These improved methodologies allow the FDA to more effectively conduct surveillance and regulatory enforcement and facilitates the early detection of potentially deadly organisms in the food supply.